Code-Institute-Submissions/KrouTm-Japan-s-Magic_JuneResub/README.md

         <img src="Pictures/screenshots/Sign.png">
         <img width="300px" height="auto" src="Pictures/screenshots/Sign0.png">

-        - I wanted to put an inviting phrase that brings confidence to the user while expressing what the site is about, a site where people can get information about the place.
-        - The entrance to the site is simple, delicate and all the elements in the navbar or phrases that needed to be placed are simple and transparent so as not to distract from the beauty that the image of the place brings.
-        - The intention was for the user not to feel lost or frustrated with many elements on the screen.
+        - On this page, the user will be able to subscribe and receive news and promotions from the website in their email.
+        - Please also send a message and comment what you think of your experience with our website.

     ## Navbar
     <img src="Pictures/screenshots/Navbar.png">